‘DWTS’ Pro Jenna Johnson Shows Off Her Fit Figure While Teaching Fans The Salsa

 — Dancing with the Stars #DWTS (@DancingABC) September 4, 2020

 Johnson has been doing her part to help build up anticipation for the new DWTS season, using her social media presence to give teasers and some backstage secrets.

 As The Inquisitr reported, she recently took to Instagram to address her return for the show’s newest installment and show all the hard work that goes into making a final dance a success.
-She incorporated some clips of the practice along with the finished final product — all of the work at a significantly higher intensity than her video teaching followers the salsa.
+She incorporated some clips of the practice along with the finished final product, all of the work at a significantly higher intensity than her video teaching followers the salsa.

 “This is what really happens while preparing for the epic-ness that you get to see on your screens,” she wrote in the caption.
 “There’s a LOT of thought, creativity, inspiration, (stress), SWEAT, tears, and a whole lot of heart that goes into making the final performance on Monday night magic.”

-Viewers who want to learn Johnson’s partner can tune in to the Dancing With The Stars premiere on September 14.
+Viewers who want to learn who Johnson’s partner will be can tune in to the Dancing With The Stars premiere on September 14.